-Libyan PM meets Macron, shell hits migrant center
+France seeks Libya ceasefire, migrant center struck

 Serraj, whose supporters say Haftar is a would-be dictator in the same mould as Gaddafi, met Macron after also visiting Germany and Italy.

-Additional reporting by Sybille de La Hamaide in Paris; Writing by Ulf Laessing; Editing by Andrew Cawthorne
+Writing by Ulf Laessing; Editing by Andrew Cawthorne